poboyd/impTransition/README.md

 # impTransition
-initial PoShowTube code, back in the days
+initial PoShowTube code, from back in the days...
+PoShowTube the easy way to make dynamic YouTube audio videos unique for your song.
+Over 20 configurable processing graphics routines to help you make YouTube videos in minutes.

 This was the initial processing code I started with when creating PoShowTube  https://www.poshowtube.com/home.php